 The Dark Horse

 The dark horse is the type that has little to do with the flock or the peacock.
 The term itself is usually used to describe someone who is known little about and whom the flock would usually never notice or bet on.
-The name itself is mainly chosen from the meaning of the term, however the fact that this last category refers to a horse and not a bird (unlike the rest), is no coincidence either.
-These people are so different to the other two categories, that it seems fitting to give this category a label that refers to a completely different specie all together.
+The name itself is mainly chosen from the meaning of the term, however, the fact that this last category refers to a horse and not a bird (unlike the rest), is no coincidence either.
+These people are so different from the other two categories, that it seems fitting to give this category a label that refers to a completely different specie altogether.